Handling a complaint Sexual harassment

 Protecting staff after a complaint

-Depending on the circumstances, you may need to take steps to protect the person who's made a sexual harassment complaint as well as other staff.
+Depending on the circumstances, you may need to take steps to protect:

-In some cases, for example if there's a serious risk to the employee who's made the complaint or other employees, you may want to suspend the person who's been accused while you're dealing with the complaint.
+In some cases, you may want to suspend the person who's been accused while you're dealing with the complaint.
+For example, if there's a serious risk to the employee who made the complaint or to other people.
 You should think very carefully before suspending someone as there may be other options.

 Deciding what action to take

-If you decide to follow up with a disciplinary procedure, it's unlikely that you'll need to investigate the complaint again.
-But if you feel you need more information for the disciplinary procedure, you should investigate again.
+If you follow up with a disciplinary procedure, it's unlikely that you'll need to investigate again.
+But if you feel you need more information, you should investigate further.

-Whether to tell the person who made the complaint
+You should tell the person who made the complaint what the outcome is.

 Managing the situation afterwards

-You should consider carefully if you need to take any further steps to manage the situation.
+You should also consider carefully how to manage the specific situation.

 • counselling

-• offering other roles if a breakdown in a working relationship cannot be resolved
+• offering other roles if you cannot resolve a breakdown in a working relationship

 Acas support for employers